-Four released features establish the Mamba as the first true wireless will be the mouse.
-They are latency (only 1ms of Logitech or in the wireless mode), lightweight (only 129g with the battery in place), battery life (72 hours in mouse apart use and 14 hours continuous gaming) and limited signal conflict (I’ll talk more about this later).
+Four major features establish the Mamba as the first true wireless gaming grade mouse.
+They are latency (only 1ms of latency in the wireless mode), lightweight (only 129g with the battery in place), battery life (72 hours in normal use and 14 hours continuous gaming) and limited signal conflict (I’ll talk more about this later).

 The Mamba carries an almost identical design to personally my favorite mouse of all-time, The Deathadder; what made you stick with this shape for the Mamba?
 Besides the wireless function, What are some of the features that will set these two apart?

 You are correct, the DeathAdder was the inspiration for the Mamba; however this is actually an improved design over the DA.
 There is more palm area on top and the side (thumb) buttons are designed for better feel and access.

 Do you think gamers will be a bit timid to shell out $130 on a mouse?

 The one thing that we have learned over the years is to never assume what gamers are willing to pay for great technology.
 If a product can give them a notable edge in their skills the price is usually not a huge factor.

 Razer seldom sets out to make a product to fit a certain retail price.
 We design and develop products that offer the gamer an edge in technology so they can gain better enjoyment in their game of choice.
 Ten years ago we introduced the Boomslang 2000, the first gaming grade mouse at a retail of $99.99.
 Ten years later we introduce the first gaming grade wireless mouse for $30 more.
 If you put it into that perspective the price isn’t that inflammatory.